vmware-archive/pivotal-bakery-demo/README.md

 ## Building the Demo

 Note: using maven to package with "mvn package -DskipTests" as local test harness removed from project.

+## Known Issues

+Single sign-out not yet implemented so best to open two different browsers on a single host to allow concurrent sessions as a 'customer' and as an 'employee' user on customer and admin portals respectively.

 ## Deploy to Cloud Foundry